By Sumaiya Farheen and Andrew Siyabalawatte, Oct 2023.

 Policeman’s Heel

-Police heel or policeman’s heel, is the same as plantar fasciitis.
+Police heel or policeman’s heel, is the same as Plantar Fasciitis Insole.
 It is one of the most common causes of heel pain.
 It occurs when the thick band of tissue, known as fascia (connective tissue) that runs from the heel bone to the toes becomes inflamed.

-The pain that is associated with this condition is felt in the heel, and can become unbearable while walking or standing.
+The Plantar Fasciitis that is associated with this condition is felt in the heel, and can become unbearable while walking or standing.
 The pain may be most intense upon waking in the morning.
 This is because of poor blood supply to the heel and foot area when you’re at rest.

 Those that stand all day or those that run, are more at risk of developing policeman’s heel as the fat pad (cushion for the heel bone) beneath the heel bone is subject to sustained pressure over time, causing it to flatten and thus increase the load through the heel bone.
 This extra weight can which can may increase in patients who are overweight, or in people who frequently run.